 Molybdenum, potassium, and sodium are present in the groundwater in the vicinity of MW-1603 at concentrations below the concentrations reported within the BSFAP.
-Fluoride and bromide groundwater concentrations are more elevated than those within the BSFAP.
+Fluoride groundwater concentrations are more elevated than those within the BSFAP.
+Bromide concentrations in groundwater have been mostly below the method of detection.
+Where bromide has been detected (May 2017) it was 0.06 mg/L, or slightly above the <0.05 mg/L reported in BSFAP water in May 2017.

-The comparison of pH between the BSFAP and MW-1603 is provided in Figure 4-9 below.
+The comparison of pH between the BSFAP and MW-1603 is provided in Figure 4-9.
 This illustrates the significant difference in pH between the pond water and groundwater, between approximately three to five standard units.
 This is using the standard pH scale which is logarithmic and converts to a difference of 1,000 to 100,000 units on an arithmetic scale.

-Figure 4-9 MW-1603 pH values
+Figure 4-9 MW-1603 pH Values

-In summary, there has been no observable changes in primary indicator concentrations since the last review in February 2019.
+In summary, there has been no observable changes in primary indicator concentrations since the last review in September 2019.